 - When appropriate knowledge has been secured, exposure to rich mathematical investigations and inquiry opportunities in order to broaden understanding of relationships.

-- Teachers skilfully question, follow-up and respond to learners, in order to gather levels of understanding to adapt teaching.
+- Teachers skillfully question, follow up and respond to learners, in order to gather levels of understanding to adapt teaching.

 - Following the lesson, if children are unsure or show a lack of understanding that needs further input, they attend same-day intervention.

-White Rose schemes of learning are used to inform teachers’ planning so that children are prepared with the appropriate mathematical knowledge required to access the Year 1 curriculum.
+Our school’s maths progression model (Foundation Stages 1 and 2) is used alongside White Rose in Foundation Stage 2 to inform teachers’ planning so that children have the appropriate mathematical knowledge required to access the Year 1 curriculum.

-- We provide children with opportunities to engage in maths activities both inside and outside of the classroom.
-Easily accessible, quality maths resources are provided so that children can self-select and engage freely as well as engaging in planned activities.
+- We provide all children with opportunities to engage in maths activities both inside and outside of the classroom.
+Easily accessible, quality mathematical resources are provided so that children can self-select and engage freely as well as engage in planned activities.
 Whenever possible, children’s interests are used to support delivering the mathematics curriculum.